graphdrawing/gd2024/pages/venue.md

 Getreidemarkt 9<br>
 1060 Vienna,

-which is located in the 11th floor and has two roof terraces providing a stunning and inspiring view over the city.
+which is located in the 11th floor and has two roof terraces providing an inspiring view over the city.

 ## Access to the Venue